-- Avoiding the impact altogether by not taking a certain action or parts of an action; - Minimizing impacts by limiting the degree of magnitude of the action and its implementation; - Rectifying the impact by repairing, rehabilitating, or restoring the affected environment; - Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; and/or, - Compensating for the impact by replacing or providing substitute resources or environments.
+- 1. Avoiding the impact altogether by not taking a certain action or parts of an action; - 2.
+Minimizing impacts by limiting the degree of magnitude of the action and its implementation; - 3.
+Rectifying the impact by repairing, rehabilitating, or restoring the affected environment; - 4.
+Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action; and/or, - 5.
+Compensating for the impact by replacing or providing substitute resources or environments.

-The impacts resulting from project implementation on terrestrial and aquatic habitat were evaluated using Habitat Evaluation Procedures (HEP) modeling developed by USFWS.
+The USACE compensatory habitat mitigation policy dictates USACE projects offset impacts to aquatic habitats, including bottomland hardwood forest.
+To quantify impacts and required mitigation, USACE is required to account for habitat quality and quantity over a period of 50 years.
+The impacts resulting from project implementation on aquatic habitats were evaluated using Habitat Evaluation Procedures (HEP) modeling developed by USFWS.
 HEP is based on suitability models that provide a quantitative description of the habitat requirements for a species or group of species.

-Table 4 below provides a summary of impacted habitat types and mitigation required to off-set unavoidable adverse impacts by area and average annual habitat unit (AAHU), a numerical value representing quality and quantity of habitat.
+Table 7 below provides a summary of estimated impacts to habitat types for all phases of the proposed project and mitigation required to off-set unavoidable adverse impacts by area and average annual habitat unit ([AAHU], a numerical value representing quality and quantity of habitat).
 A full account of the ecological modeling, mitigation plan, and monitoring and adaptive management measures can be found in Appendix F of the 2024 SEA.
+As future project phases are designed, acres will be adjusted as necessary to ensure adequate mitigation is accomplished to offset impacts.